ammaralassal/node-zero/README.md

-# Build a PC – Custom Computer Part Picker
+# Node_Zero – Custom Computer Part Picker

+#Work submitted for BTP405 @ Seneca Polytechnic

 An interactive web app that allows users to assemble custom PC builds by selecting compatible components — inspired by PCPartPicker.
 Built using React, Django, and MongoDB, and deployed with Docker on AWS.